PillowD/autohotkey/README.md

 v2_IF.ahk ;    IF working code

-v2_IF - Winexist and ! ;	If - Winexist and !
+v2_IF - Winexist and !.ahk ;	If - Winexist and !

 v2_inline_ini.ahk ;   save ini values inside the script working code